How To Guide: Requesting References For A Potential Employee

 The case of McGann v West Atlantic UK Limited demonstrates how important it is for an employer to check that the information provided during the recruitment process is factually correct.
 Mr McGann successfully gained employment with West Atlantic UK Limited as a Captain flying commercial airliners.
 During the recruitment process McGann provided a false reference from a false email address.
 After McGann had started in his new position West Atlantic realised the referee was fake and McGann eventually admitted to his wrong doing.
 In the circumstances West Atlantic offered McGann the chance to resign his position, which he chose to accept.
 McGann then decided to pursue a claim against West Atlantic for his contractual entitlement to 3 months’ notice pay.

-Key Points to Consider When Requesting References
+Key Points To Consider When Requesting References For A Potential Employee

 - The failure of an employer to provide a reference covering anything other than very basic information should not be seen as an indication of a problem with the prospective employee.